-This is kind of a, kind of a different Security Check, in that it's withholds from those people specifically.
+This is kind of a different Security Check, in that it's withholds from those people specifically.
 It's the not-knows, actually, that he's run on that personnel.
 And you got that nicely cleaned up, and then you, of course - that's the end of that P section.